PrefectHQ/prefect/docs/tutorials/projects.md

 As promised above, this worked out of the box!

-Let's deploy a new flow from this project that requires additional dependencies that might not be available in the default image our work pool is using; this flow requires both `pandas` and `numpy` as a dependency, which we will also install locally first and confirm the flow is working:
+Let's deploy a new flow from this project that requires additional dependencies that might not be available in the default image our work pool is using; this flow requires both `pandas` and `numpy` as a dependency, which we will install locally first to confirm the flow is working:

 <div class="terminal">
 ```bash